adamsubtract/Mortgage-Calculator/README.md

 # Mortgage-Calculator
-A terminal mortgage calculator built with Java
+A terminal mortgage calculator built with Java.

+# Copy and paste Main.java and run in IDE.